magicasaservice/magic-timer/README.md

-# ⏱️ MagicTimer
+# ⏱️ Magic Timer

-> Event based timer for Node.js and the browser.
+ A simple event based timer for Node.js and the browser.

 ## 📦 Install